webix-hub/docs/data/datatable/templates.md

 Data templates are set in the related column by attribute **template**.

 {{note
-By #value# you can refer to the data property specified for the column.
-It can be especially useful when you define a common template for several columns.
+By value wrapped in the hash signs (e.g. "#title#") you refer to the definite property of a data item.
 }}

 You can read about templates syntax in article [Templates.Syntax](datatable/templates_syntax.md).